DEMONKINGKAI/NeuMF-Movie-Recommendation-Engine/README.md

 ### 3. Download Dataset

+**Important**: The data files are not included in the repository (they are too large for GitHub).
+You must download them using the provided script or manually from MovieLens.

 **Option 1: MovieLens 25M (Recommended - larger, more recent movies)**
 ```bash
 python scripts/download_mlwk.py --dataset 25m --target ./data/ml-25m